Clifford Townsend

 Embed:

-Clifford Townsend recounts his return home following his service in the Korean War.
-He shares that soldiers were not warmly welcomed back.
-He vocalizes his opinion on why the Korean War is often referred to as the Forgotten War.
+Clifford Townsend describes his return home following his service in the Korean War.
+He shares that soldiers were not warmly welcomed back, even having to pay for their own cup of coffee when disembarking their ship.
+He provides his own insight as to why the Korean War was forgotten in so many ways.

 Share YouTube: